The UK Election: 10. What Happens on Election Day?

 And I think the thing that people often don't know is that there is the particular skill of working out where in the country they should be conducting that exit poll.

-I'm thinking famously of the late Paddy Ashdown, who, when presented with a collapse in the number of Lib Dem seats, said, if this number is true, I'll eat my hat.
+I'm thinking famously of the late Paddy Ashdown, who, when presented with a collapse and the number of Lib Dem seats, said, If this number is true, I'll eat my hat.

 And at that point, you do get to see whether the swing in those seats, usually seats in the northeast of England, replicates what the exit poll has suggested is happening nationwide.